 An audience member sees the new blog you posted on social media

 They click through to your website to view the full blog

 They like the blog, so they decide to browse the rest of your site

 From there, they end up on your "about" page, and they find your story relatable and intriguing

 They decide to sign up for your mailing list because they'd like to hear more from you

 You just gained a loyal follower (and potential future customer) based entirely on the power of your online content.

 Creates social reciprocity

-When you provide others with something of value, they will feel a subconscious need to give something back to you and reciprocate.
-In his book, Influence: The Psychology of Persuasion, Robert Cialdini refers to this as the “rule of reciprocation”.
-It is the universal tendency in human beings to feel compelled to repay or reciprocate when given a gift whether it has come in the form of a material object, a kind deed, or an act of generosity.
+When you provide others with value, they will feel a subconscious need to give something back to you and reciprocate.
+In his book, Influence: The Psychology of Persuasion, Robert Cialdini refers to this as the "rule of reciprocation."
+It is the universal tendency in human beings to feel compelled to repay or reciprocate when given a gift, whether it has come in the form of a material object, a kind deed, or an act of generosity.

-By sharing content that is truly useful to your audience, you are providing something of value to them.
-(It is worth noting that the content doesn't have to be of extreme value: It can be something as simple as a funny video or an inspirational quote to help them through a rough Monday morning.)
+By sharing truly useful content with your audience, you provide something of value to them.
+(It is worth noting that the content doesn't have to be of extreme importance: It can be something as simple as a funny video or an inspirational quote to help them through a rough Monday morning.)